 Listen carefully to see if you can pick up the part bars that repeat throughout the song.

-I hope that my simple explanation of what an anacrusis is and how to interpret it has helped your understanding.
+I hope that this simple explanation of what an anacrusis is and how to interpret it has helped your understanding.

 The technical requirements to achieve the composers’ aims can sometimes be a little difficult, but with practice, you will be able to successfully perform this rhythmic sleight of hand with ease.